czechtech/libqsharedsettings/README.md

 Declare and define an appropriate slot.

-    void onChangedSetting(QString key)  { ... }
+    void onChangedSettings(QStringList keys)  { ... }

 Connect the signal/slot in the constructor of your main class.

-    connect(&m_setting, SIGNAL(settingChanged(QString)), this, SLOT(onChangedSetting(QString)));
+    connect(&m_settings, SIGNAL(settingsChanged(QStringList)), this, SLOT(onChangedSettings(QStringList)));

-Now, whenever a setting is changed, the settingChanged(...) signal is added to the event queue with the key of the setting which changed.
-The onChangedSetting(...) slot is called, and the application can respond appropriately.
+Now, whenever a setting or settings are changed, the settingsChanged(...) signal is added to the event queue with the keys of the settings which have changed.
+The onChangedSettings(...) slot is called, and the application can respond appropriately.

 Notes
 -----